davidgiga1993/mixing-station-docs/docs/feedback-detection.md

 3. Open the feedback detection view and select the microphone as RTA source
 4. Select the Bus as target
 5. Press the auto button
-6. Create a feedback by holding the mic close to the monitor or increasing its gain
+6. Create feedback by holding the mic close to the monitor or increasing its gain

 The app should now remove the frequencies that are creating the feedback.
-Make sure you stop the "auto" mode when the desired goal was reached.
+Make sure you stop the "auto" mode when the desired goal is reached.
-Auto mode will be stopped automatically when leaving the view.
+Auto mode stops automatically when you leave the view.